Statewide Transportation Improvement Program

 - July 2019 STIP Procedures Document and Grouping Addendum

 VDOT staff updates and maintains project information for the STIP Groupings in a STIP Groupings Tracking Database.
 Projects are entered in the database as various actions are submitted in FHWA’s Fiscal Management Information System (FMIS).
 Reports from the database are regularly shared with FHWA.
-Below is the Federal Fiscal Years 2021-24 STIP Groupings Tracking Report as of June 30 , 2021.
-The STIP Groupings Tracking Report will be updated and posted quarterly.
+Below is a link to the STIP Groupings Tracking Report.
+This report is updated quarterly and represents the Federal Fiscal Years 2021- 2024 STIP Groupings Tracking Report as of September 30, 2022.

 Federal Fiscal Years 2018 – 21 STIP

 As a result of federally required public involvement for each MPO’s TIP, the Fall Transportation Meetings and Spring Public Meetings, comments were received and incorporated into the Federal Fiscal Years 2018 – 21 STIP.
 On September 29, 2017 the FHWA and FTA approved the Federal Fiscal Years 2018 – 21 STIP.

 - Letter of approval from the FHWA and FTA

 - Federal Fiscal Years 2018 - 21 STIP report

 - STIP Addendum for Pavement and Bridge Performance Measures